benmarwick/ctv-archaeology/README.md

 -	  The [haven](https://github.com/hadley/haven) and [foreign](http://cran.rstudio.com/web/packages/foreign/index.html) packages can be used for reading and writing files from certain versions of Minitab, S, SAS, SPSS, Stata, Systat and Weka.
 -   ESRI shapefiles can be read using [rgdal](http://cran.rstudio.com/web/packages/rgdal/index.html) or [maptools](http://cran.rstudio.com/web/packages/maptools/index.html)
 - R can receive data directly from the web using [httr](http://cran.rstudio.com/web/packages/httr/index.html), [XML](http://cran.rstudio.com/web/packages/XML/index.html), [jsonlite](http://cran.rstudio.com/web/packages/jsonlite/index.html), [rvest](http://cran.rstudio.com/web/packages/rvest/index.html), [RSelenium](http://cran.r-project.org/web/packages/RSelenium/index.html) (requires Selenium 2.0 Remote WebDriver).
 R can be programmed to be a web-scraper using rvest and/or rselenium.
 The [Web Technologies](http://cran.r-project.org/web/views/WebTechnologies.html) task view gives more details.
-- Google spreadsheets can be read into R using the [gspreadr](https://github.com/jennybc/gspreadr) package
+- Google spreadsheets can be read into R using the [googlesheet](https://github.com/jennybc/googlesheet) package
+- Datasets from the Open Context repository can be browsed and read into R using the [opencontext](https://github.com/ropensci/opencontext) package

 **Data manipulation**